mkleehammer/surround/README.md

 To mark the parentheses also, there are three options:

-- `C-. i )` - Pass a closing parenthesis to the `i` command, which is really auto, not inner.
-- `C-. o (` or `C-. o )` - Use the `o` command which is always outer, so you can pass either open or close.
+- `M-' o (` or `M-' o )` - Use the "outer" command bound to 'o'.
+When it asks for the pair character, you can enter either an opening or closing parenthesis.

+- `M-' i )` - The "inner" command will behave like "outer" if you pass it a closing parenthesis.

-- `C-. )` - Use the closing parenthesis shortcut.
+- `M-' )` - Finally, the shortcut command bound to ')'.

 The cursor will be after the closing parenthesis:

     (Hello)
     -------^

-To delete the parentheses, deselect and move the cursor anywhere back into the parentheses, such as to the first `l`:
+Now let's delete the parentheses but leave the text "Hello".
+First, get back into the parentheses and deselect.
+Move the cursor to the first 'l':

     (Hello)
        ^

-Now press `C-. d (` or `C-. d )`.
-Open vs closed doesn't matter with this command - there is no inner vs outer.
+Use the "delete" command bound to 'd'.
+It will ask for the character to delete and you can either either an open or closing parenthesis: `M-' d (` or `M-' d )`.

     Hello
       ^

-Surround in curly braces using `C-. s {`
+Surround in curly braces using `M-' s {`

     {Hello}
       ^

-To kill the text between the braces, leaving the braces, you would use `C-. k {`.
-To kill the braces and the text together, you'd use `C-.
-K {` or `C-. k }`  The `K` command is always outer.
+To kill the text between the braces, leaving the braces, you would use `M-' k {`.
+To kill the braces and the text together, you'd use `M-' K {` or `M-' k }`  The `K` command is always outer.
 The `k` command is an auto command, so passing a closing character will be a kill outer command.

+## Installation

+The package is available on MELPA, so you can install it with `package-install`.
+If you are using `use-package`, put this into your init.el.
+This snippet binds "M-'" - be sure to change that if you want a different key:

+    (use-package surround
+      :ensure t
+      :bind-keymap ("M-'" . surround-keymap))